eXascaleInfolab/bench-vldb20/NewAlgorithms/python/README.md

 # Adding an algorithm in Python

 This tutorial shows how to add a new imputation algorithm to the benchmark.
 We will illustrate the process by implementing MeanImpute.
-If you want to include your own algorithm, then you need to perform the process and insert your own code when indicated.
+If you want to include your own algorithm, then you need to follow the same steps and insert your own code when indicated.
 ___

 ## Prerequisites